IgniteUI/igniteui-docfx/jp/components/toggle.md

 ﻿---
-title: Toggle ディレクティブ
+title: Toggle Component - Native Angular | Ignite UI for Angular
-_description: Ignite UI for Angular Toggle ディレクティブは、ネイティブ Angular フレームワークで Toggle ディレクティブを実装する要素に含まれるコンテンツを直感的に開いたり、閉じたりできるボックスとして使用できます。
+_description: The Ignite UI for Angular Toggle directive allows the users to open, to interact with, to apply animations, and to close a toggle container.
-_keywords: Ignite UI for Angular, UI コントロール, Angular ウィジェット, web ウィジェット, UI ウィジェット, Angular, ネイティブ Angular コンポーネント スィート, ネイティブ Angular コントロール, ネイティブ Angular コンポーネント ライブラリ, Angular Toggle ディレクティブ, Angular Toggle コントロール
+_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Native Angular Components, Angular Toggle directives, Angular Toggle controls, Angular Toggle Component,
 _language: ja
 ---

 ## Toggle

-<p class="highlight">Ignite UI for Angular Toggle ディレクティブは、コードまたは操作によって開いたり、閉じたりできるボックスにコンテンツをラップします。</p>
-<div class="divider"></div>
+The igxToggle directive allows the users to open, to interact with, to apply animations, and to close a toggle container.
+All toggle components implement the `igxToggle` or `igxToggleAction` internally, and users can implement toggle-based components and views, like dropdowns, while the `igxToggleAction` directive controls other components until the toggle umbrella.

 ### Toggle デモ